nucleome/nucleserver/README.md

 A Reverse Proxy implemented in GoLang [Traefik](https://traefik.io/) is recommended for convert local data services to an HTTPS global data service.
 [Nginx](https://www.nginx.com/) is also working here.

-### Using Reverse Proxy to host more data services in same domain
+### Using Reverse Proxy to host more data services in the same domain

 Nucleome Browser default data services are "/d/portal" (4DN public data on 4DN DCICI) and "https://127.0.0.1:8611".
 Nucleome Browser supports URL like "https://[youdomain]/path/to/dataservice".